 “Puppies and older dogs, however, are most susceptible to clinical signs,” she says.

-The clinical signs in pups include:
+The clinical signs of hookworms in dogs include:

 - Bloody or black, tarry diarrhea that may contain mucus